 JOSEPH HOLSTON is an American artist, painter and printmaker, renowned for his cubist, abstract style, which has evolved over a fine arts career spanning more than 40 years.
 His media include oil painting, etching, silk screen, and collage.

-Holston has produced a wide-ranging body of work that is included in permanent collections in public and private museums, universities and other institutions.
-Among these institutions are the Baltimore Museum of Art; the Library of Congress Fine Print Collection; the Yale University Art Gallery; the Butler Institute of American Art; the U. S. Federal Reserve Fine Art Collection; the Museum of Art at the Rhode Island School of Design; the Amarillo Museum of Art, Texas; the Schomburg Center for Research in Black Culture, New York; the Washington County Museum of Fine Art, Maryland; the University of Maryland University College; the David C. Driskell Center at the University of Maryland; the Lyndon B. Johnson Library at the University of Texas; and Howard University.
-Holston’s work has been exhibited in many of these same museums and venues.
+Holston has a long and distinguished exhibition record, and an equally long history of enthusiastic critical acclaim for his paintings and etchings.
+His work can be found in numerous private and public collections around the country and he has attracted the attention of both collectors and scholars of American art.
+His art is included in the collections of the Smithsonian American Art Museum; The Phillips Collection; the Baltimore Museum of Art; the Library of Congress Fine Print Collection; the Yale University Art Gallery; the Butler Institute of American Art; the U. S. Federal Reserve Fine Art Collection; the Georgia Museum of Art; the Museum of Art of the Rhode Island School of Design; the Amarillo Museum of Art; the Washington County Museum of Fine Arts; the Schomburg Center for Research in Black Culture, New York; the University of Maryland University College; the David C. Driskell Center at the University of Maryland; the Lyndon B. Johnson Library at the University of Texas; and Howard University, among others.